liping610/mlaw-lripd-1/_information-for-insolvency-practitioners/0-applying-for-an-insolvency-practitioner-licence-application.md

 ---
 layout: leftnav-page-content
-title: Insolvency Practitioner's Licence Application
+title: Applying for an Insolvency Practitioner's Licence
-permalink: /information-for-insolvency-practitioners/insolvency-practitioners-licence-application/
+permalink: /information-for-insolvency-practitioners/applying-for-an-insolvency-practitioner-licence/
-breadcrumb: Insolvency Practitioners Licence Application
+breadcrumb: Applying for an Insolvency Practitioner's Licence
 collection_name: information-for-insolvency-practitioners
 ---

-Insolvency Practitioner's Licence Application
+**Applying for an Insolvency Practitioner's Licence**
 ---
 <br>
 To be eligible to hold an insolvency practitioner’s licence, an applicant must fulfil the following criteria: